VNKTSH00/CsNotes/javascript.md

 Array methods

-    1. Push - add to end
+    1. Push() - add to end
-    2. Pop - remove from end and can be saved in a particular variable // video time 1:25:00
+    2. Pop() - remove from end and can be saved in a particular variable // video time 1:25:00
-    3. shift - remove from the beginning
+    3. shift() - remove from the beginning and returns the element removed
-    4. unshift - add to the beginning
+    4. unshift() - add to the beginning

     concat - merge Arrays
     includes - looks for a value